apache/camel/examples/camel-example-cassandra-kubernetes/ReadMe.md

 cassandra-1                                1/1       Running   0          2h
 ```

-You can also verify the healt of your cluster by running
+You can also verify the health of your cluster by running

 ```
 $ kubectl exec <pod_name> -it nodetool status